pchen66/panolens.js/README.md

 ### How to add an infospot (hotspot)

-Move cursor on a specific point in a panorama and press `Ctrl` with clicking or hovering, which will generate position (x, y, z) in the console or on the overlay element based on parameter `outputInfospotPosition='console' or 'overlay'`.
+Move cursor on a specific point in a panorama and press `Ctrl` with clicking or hovering, which will generate position (x, y, z) in the console or on the overlay element based on parameter `output='console' or 'overlay'`.
 See [Panorama Infospot](http://pchen66.github.io/Panolens/examples/panorama_infospot.html) example for creating and attaching infospots.

 ![Panorama Finding Infospot Position](https://github.com/pchen66/pchen66.github.io/blob/master/Panolens/images/panolens_add_infospot_480p.gif?raw=true)